 Thus leading us to the main cause of boom / bust cycles – cheap credit.

-Take a look at how two other Resources co.’s increased their liabilities from 2008 onwards to fuel M&A!
+If we talk about the Strategies of Long Term Investments, Take a look at how two other Resources co.’s increased their liabilities from 2008 onwards to fuel M&A!
 (I have no economic interest in either of these).

 When the punch bowl is removed … in this case a supply glut leading to lower Energy prices … it leads to the inevitable bust.

-And when it comes to picking up the pieces and buying distressed assets away from public equities, here are 3 rules we abide by:
+In Long-Term Investment Strategies, when it comes to picking up the pieces and buying distressed assets away from public equities, here are 3 rules we abide by:

 1. WAIT AT LEAST 2 YEARS AFTER THE EQUITY MARKET MELTDOWN